JMIBarth/tutorials/bayesian_phylogenetic_inference/README.md

 --------
 Check the “Trace” of the posterior for convergence.
 Does it look like a hairy caterpillar?
 Are all ESS (effective sample size) values above 200?

-Although usually an ESS larger than 200 indicates stationarity or convergence (in case of several replicates), this is only a reference value and higher ESS values may be required for reliable convergence or lower ESS values can be considered sufficient.
-In Tracer, ESS values below 100 are colored in red (don't trust the results), and ESS values between 100 and 200 are colored in yellow (trust only based on individual inspection).
-If many ESS values are below 200, likely the chain has simply not run long enough.
+While an ESS larger than 200 typically indicates stationarity or convergence (for multiple replicates), this is just a reference value.
+Higher ESS values may be needed for reliable convergence, or lower values might be sufficient in some cases.
+In Tracer, ESS values below 100 are highlighted in red (indicating unreliable results), and values between 100 and 200 are shown in yellow (trust only after individual inspection).
+If many ESS values are below 200, it's likely the chain hasn't run long enough.

 --------
 </details>